abdallah116294/Skin-Cancer-Project/README.md

 ---

 ### Getting Started
 To begin, clone the repository.
-Machine Learning notebooks and models can be found in the [Machine Learning](./Machine Learning) folder with instructions for running the models.
+Machine Learning notebooks and models can be found in the [MachineLearning](./MachineLearning) folder with instructions for running the models.
 You can also find the latest build of the app [here]().

 ### License
 Licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.